You budget online. You invest online. Why not apply for your life insurance online?Read more

 According to a 2015 study by LIMRA — an organization that tracks such things — most people overestimate the cost of a term life insurance policy by 200 or even 300 percent.
 This means that getting a policy might be cheaper than you think.
 This is why term life insurance policies often appeal to those interested in affordability or in purchasing coverage for the time you expect to need it the most, such as for the duration of your mortgage or through the time your children are in college.

-If you’ve decided to purchase a term life insurance policy, in order to determine the cost of your policy (your rate), the calculator will consider these factors:
+If you’ve decided to purchase a term life insurance policy, in order to determine the cost of your policy (your life insurance rate), the calculator will consider these factors:

 Because, obviously, the younger you are, the longer you are likely to live — which means you can pay a lower premium over a longer period of time.